aspiers/git-deps/INSTALL.md

 ## Install support for web-based graph visualization (`--serve` option)

 The web-based graph visualization code uses Javascript and relies on many third-party modules.
+If you've installed `git-deps` via `pip` then these files should all be magically installed without any extra effort, so you can skip reading the rest of this section.

+If however you are installing `git-deps` from source and you want to use the shiny new graph visualization web server functionality, you will need to fetch these Javascript libraries yourself.
 Currently only one approach to installation is listed below, but any Javascript experts who have suggestions about other ways to install are [warmly encouraged to submit them](CONTRIBUTING.md).

-If you want to use the shiny new graph visualization web server functionality, you will need to install some additional dependencies:

 *   Install `browserify`.
 For example (at least on Linux) if you want it to be accessible directly from the command-line then you can